 - New Year's Eve

-In addition to these, consider including:
+In addition to federal holidays, consider including:

 - Seasonal breaks: Many programs close for a week during the winter holidays or for a period in the summer.